Stein-N/Resource-Cracker/README.md

 ### Provides Items and Tweaks to make your life in Minecraft easier.

 At first this Mod is heavily inspired by [Resource Tools by kwpugh](https://www.curseforge.com/minecraft/mc-mods/resource-tools-fabric). <br>
-But since he is still on break, I decided to create my own Mod with similar Blocks/Items/Features and some additions i had in mind.
+But since he is still on break, I decided to create my own Mod with similar Blocks/Items/Features and some additions I had in mind.

 - Craft Crack Hammers to crush vanilla ores into dust and double them.
 - Sharpen your Chisel to scratch of saltpeter from Bricks Blocks